Residents & Neighborhoods

 While the council maintains a close working relationship with the City of St. Augustine, it is an independent not-for-profit organization wholly independent of the city.
 Additionally, each association sets its own boundaries and selects its own leadership.

-To learn more about the Neighborhood Council of St. Augustine or to determine if a particular address falls within the area of an affiliated neighborhood association, contact the council at email@example.com.
+To learn more about the Neighborhood Council of St. Augustine visit their website or contact the council at firstname.lastname@example.org.

 The annual Neighborhood Grants program opens in January of each calendar year, with applications accepted through a designated deadline in February.
 The 2018 Neighborhood Grant applications are currently being accepted.